 You know it’s coming — winter.
 And if you live somewhere where that season portends snow, sleet, hail, and black ice, you know there comes a point where you just can’t take it any longer.
 One morning in mid-January, while you’re snow-blowing your driveway, you’ll stop dead in your tracks and think: “No more.
 I need to be on a beach somewhere.”

-The time to start planning for that moment is right now, before you even break out the fall sweaters.
+The time to start planning for that moment is right now.
 To help get you started, here are 7 wonderful warm-weather winter destinations you can visit without leaving the U.S.

 Do your future self a favor and book a getaway now!

 I know what you’re thinking: an average high of 63 isn’t exactly tropical.
 Well, it may not be beach weather, but it’s hardly a blizzard either.
 Besides, Savannah is one of the most charming cities in the South, rich with Antebellum history and modern quirk.